Send the link below via email or IMCopy

 "In the News"

-Conflict resulting from differing objectives may be inevitable between labour and management within business.
+Conflict resulting from differing objectives may be inevitable between labour (employees) and management (employers) within business.

-How can these conflicts be resolved or at least reduced so that the disagreement is not so great that it prevents all forms of coordination and working together?
+How conflicts can be resolved or at least reduced so that the disagreement is not so great that it prevents all forms of coordination and working together?

-How an positive cooperation be achieved between these two groups for the benefit of the business and all stakeholders.
+How positive cooperation can be achieved between these two groups for the benefit of the business and all stakeholders.

 Employees are usually represented by a

 Members of a trade union must pay an annual fee to contribute towards the costs of running the union.
-Their main role is to protect the interests of their members.
+The main role of a trade union is to protect the interests of their members.

 - this means workers deliberately work below their potential.

-- which involves workering strictly by the company rule book and following every rule in the organization.
+- which involves working strictly by the company rule book and following every rule in the organization.

 - employees refuse to work overtime.